spellerberg/quire-rife/content/chapter2.md

 weight: 200
 type: essay

-# Mexican War, 1846-1848
 ---
+# The Mexican War, 1846-1848

 *“In 1842, when Texas was last invaded, Tom Rife volunteered for her defense and he served two enlistments in the Mexican war, and was in the fray from beginning to the end.
 One of those enlistments was served under a man dear to Texas, Jack Hayes, the other under Walter P Lane.
 No one has yet risen to question his courage or service.”
 “Custodian of the Alamo,” San Antonio Light, (San Antonio, Texas), February 23, 1887*

 ## The Minutemen of Bexar became Hay’s Rangers.

-In the turmoil during and after the war for Texas independence, many progressive and industrious Mexican inhabitants of San Antonio left for Mexico[^1]and much of the Mexican population of Nacogdoches and displaced Indians who had gathered in east Texas[^2] were forced to leave the Republic by the victorious Anglo-Americans.[^3] The Anglo population itself consisted of a majority of honest farmers and a large minority of “loafers” who drifted from one opportunity to another.[^4]
+In the turmoil during and after the war for Texas independence, many progressive and industrious Mexican inhabitants of San Antonio left for Mexico;[^1] much of the Mexican population of Nacogdoches and displaced Native Americans who had gathered in east Texas[^2] were forced to leave the Republic by the victorious Anglo-Americans.[^3] The Anglo population itself consisted of a majority of honest farmers but also a large minority of “loafers” who drifted from one opportunity to another.[^4]

-After Texas became a republic, the Texas Army was disbanded[^5] and defense of the frontier was turned over to the militia and county ranging companies.[^6] In the absence of a standing army, the ranging companies provided a body of paramilitary troopers who could lead militia and volunteer forces in the continuing faceoff with Mexico.[^7] These civilian soldiers were often called minutemen.[^8] The primary purpose of the minutemen was to punish Indian and Mexican raiders.
-As early as 1836 frontier defense came to rely on independent[^9] and short-term[^10] but full-time ranging companies paid by the Legislature and commissioned by the Governor.[^11]
+After Texas became a republic, the Texas Army was disbanded[^5] and defense of the frontier was turned over to the militia and county ranging companies.[^6] In the absence of a standing army, the ranging companies provided a body of paramilitary troopers who could lead militia and volunteer forces in the continuing faceoff with Mexico.[^7] These civilian soldiers were often called minutemen.[^8] The primary purpose of the minutemen was to punish Indian and Mexican raiders that were attacking settlers.
+As early as 1836, the frontier defenses came to rely on independent[^9] and short-term[^10] but full-time ranging companies paid by the Legislature and commissioned by the Governor.[^11]

 John Coffee (Jack) Hays, the commander of the minutemen of Bexar County,[^12] became the most famous ranger captain.[^13] Hays entered the ranger service as a 20-year old in late 1836 soon after arriving in Texas from Mississippi.[^14] He served as the commander of a company of rangers around San Antonio almost continually from 1841 until the Mexican War.[^15] He and his rangers developed techniques that eventually neutralized and then reversed the advantage that Comanche Indians had previously enjoyed in a fight with the Spanish military and Anglo settlers.[^16]